Elliot-Sones/Neural_Networks_Fundamentals/README.md

 ## 2. Convolutional Neural Network: MNIST-100 (0-99  digits) classification problem
 [Try the CNN digit classifier here](https://huggingface.co/spaces/Eli181927/0-99_Classification)

-In this section we will be evaluating where the MLP will not be good enough and
+In this section we will be evaluating where the MLP will not be good enough for this dataset and explain how and why implementing a Convolutional Neural Network performs better.

+For detailed explanation and implementation see the [CNN README](2.CNN/README.md) and the [training code](/2.CNN/training_torch.py).

 #### Simple explanation:
 - **Goal** – Scale the scratch-built approach to recognizing two-digit numbers.
 - **Dataset** – Paired-MNIST where two 28×28 digits are concatenated into 28×56 images for 00–99 labels.
 - **Implementation** – Stride-1 CNN with pooling, dropout, Adam, and auto-tuning to streamline training.

+Build from scratch in [training-100.py](/2.CNN/training-100.py) for practice but not reccomended to train without GPU.
+Use [training_torch.py](/2.CNN/training_torch.py) to run with Pytorch.

-- **Result** – Test accuracy 97.88% (10000 samples)
+- **Result** – Test accuracy 97.88% (on 10000 samples)

 #### CNN Quickstart